elixir-lsp/elixir-ls/eels/README.md

 by renaming this application to something obscure, like `eels_24692c715a9dc2f8c3a88632dbb18704` but that's probably best postponed to when it actually is needed.
 To reduce the change of this happening, `eels` is published as a Hex package.

+Because we need the source code at runtime, this app has `lib/` moved under `priv/`, in case you're wondering.